Skip to content

 20. Andean Condor

-The Andean condor is a giant South American Cathartid vulture and the only member of its genus.
+The Andean condor is a giant South American Cathartid vulture and its only genus member.

-It has mainly black plumage which helps keep it warm at high altitudes, while white patches adorn its head, neck, chest as well as underwing coverts.
+It has mainly black plumage, which helps keep it warm at high altitudes, while white patches adorn its head, neck, and chest, as well as underwing coverts.

 Its powerful bill allows it to consume carrion efficiently while also being able to crack bones for nutrition when necessary.